Emergency Light Testing

 Emergency light testing should be carried out at a safe time when the emergency lighting is not likely to be needed, as during the inspection and test, the batteries of the emergency lighting will be diminished.
 So, it’s important to identify a low-risk time to have the inspection carried out.

-Normal lighting levels may be reduced while the test is carried out, so it’s important the test is scheduled for a suitable time around your business operations.
+Normal lighting levels may be reduced while the test is carried out, so the test must be scheduled for a suitable time around your business operations.